What is compost?

 Upon arrival at our home, the horse will be immediately and carefully laid upon a bed of wood chips and sawdust.
 We then fully cover the horse in a blanket of wood chips and stall waste.
 From there we will mark the location for our records, place thermometers, and allow nature to take its course inside of what looks like a large pile of dirt.

-We have carefully designed our facility to include a cement pad upon which the composting process takes place, dedicated storage bays for feedstocks and various compost stages, and ease of access for our transport trailer and unloading zone.
+We have carefully designed our facility to include a non-porous pad upon which the composting process takes place, dedicated storage bays for feedstocks and various compost stages, and ease of access for our transport trailer and unloading zone.
 Additionally, biofilters of native vegetation surround the property.

 Uses for compost